gregfoletta/articles.foletta.org/content/post/2022-01-31-noisy-wind-tunnel/index.markdown

 # Defining and Building a Model

-We'll be using the going to be using the classic drag equation as our model: y
+We'll be using the the classic drag equation as our model:

 $$ F_d = \frac{1}{2}\rho C_D A v^2$$
 This says that the force of drag \\(F_d\\) on the bike/body system when moving through the air is proportional to half of the density of the fluid (\\(\rho\\)) times the drag coefficient the bike/body (\\(C_D\\)) times the front on cross-sectional area (\\(A\\)) times the square of the velocity (\\(v\\)).
 I'm going to bundle up all coefficients into a single coefficient \\(\beta\\).